Trainers Championships 2021/2022

 The AW tracks also hold their own trainers championship, but any winners are also counted towards the main flat trainers’ championship.

-However, with the main flat races and the bigger prize money on offer between then months of April and October, then these are the months that really the flat trainers’ title is decided.
+However, with the main flat races and the bigger prize money on offer between the months of April and October, this is when the flat trainers’ title is really decided.

 Other names on the flat trainers’ hall of fame in recent years have been Richard Hannon Jnr (2014) and Sir Michael Stoute, who has 10 titles to his name.